In this Article

 Another type of raised scar is a hypertrophic scar.
 These appear similar to keloid scars, but unlike keloid scars, they don’t continue to grow and may flatten over time.

 Any kind of damage to the lower layers of skin can cause a scar.
-This can be anything from cuts, wounds, burns and surgery, plus skin conditions that affect the surface of the skin including acne, eczema, chickenpox and allergies that cause itching and the urge to scratch constantly.
+This can be anything from cuts, wounds, burns and surgery.
+It can also include skin conditions that affect the surface of the skin such as acne, eczema, chickenpox and allergies that cause itching and the urge to scratch constantly.

 As we mentioned above, superficial scars caused by minor cuts and scrapes will eventually fade.

 But deeper scars won’t disappear.
-They will fade over time, but they may always be visible.
-Therefore some people may choose to take steps to help to minimise their appearance.
+They usually fade over time, but they may always be visible.
+Therefore some people may choose to take steps to help to minimise the appearance of their scars.

 That said, there are treatments and things you can do that can help to minimise the appearance of scarring.
 Most are available from your doctor or skin specialist, and they can advise you which treatment may suit you best.

 Laser treatment can be particularly useful for the atrophic scarring caused by acne.
 This kind of treatment helps to resurface the skin, reducing the appearance of pitting and scarring.
-Dermal fillers can also help to plump out pitted skin.
+Dermal fillers can also help to plump out pitted skin in order to get rid of acne scars.
 Laser resurfacing and the use of dermal fillers should only be carried out by a trained healthcare professional.

 Of course, there may be times when you’ve tried all you can to get rid of your scars, but to no avail.
 Or you might not want to get rid of them, and would prefer to simply cover them up.

-Covering up scars on your body can simply be a case of wearing clothing that covers the appropriate area or areas.
-This can be done with varying degrees of difficulty, depending where your scars are.
+Covering up scars on your body can be easier as it can be a case of wearing clothing that covers the appropriate area or areas.
+This can though be done with varying degrees of difficulty, depending where your scars are.

 Long sleeved tops, long skirts and trousers will obviously cover up scars on your arms and legs.
 In the warmer months, if you still wish to carry on wearing long sleeved tops and longer bottoms, opt for lightweight, loose fabrics that keep you cool.